dagwieers/yum-plugin-delay/README.md

     --> Delaying firefox-25.0.1-1.el6.remi.x86_64 for 12 more hours (updated on 2013-11-16 13:00)
     --> Delaying xulrunner-last-25.0.1-1.el6.remi.x86_64 for 12 more hours (updated on 2013-11-16 13:00)

+On the command line you have the possibility to override the delay time (e.g. to disable the plugin by setting the delay to 0).

+    yum update --delay 0

+In this case, the plugin will display:

+    Delaying disabled on command line

 Feedback